 It looks like the apple doesn’t fall far from the tree when it comes to the Irwin family.
-The family of the late Steve Irwin has reportedly helped rescue 90,000 animals including those falling victim to the ongoing wildfire devastation.
+The family of the late Steve Irwin has reportedly helped rescue 90,000 animals including those falling victim to the wildfire devastation.
 Yes, the family is keeping Steve Irwin’s legacy alive.
 Terri Irwin, wife of Steve Irwin, and their children Bindi and Robert own and operate the Australia Zoo’s Wildlife Hospital.
 Irwin, also known as the Crocodile Hunter, died in 2006 after being injured by a stingray.

 Through an Instagram post, Bindi posted several images of orphaned fox cubs who were recovering from the fire.
 She stated, “Wildlife Hospital takes in animals from all over Australia.
 Hundreds of grey-headed flying foxes, a species listed as vulnerable, have been flown to Queensland after the rescue center they were recovering in was at risk from fire and evacuated.”